London Stansted Airport: Ground transport

-Transit system
+Airside Transit system

 The Stansted Airport Transit System connects the terminal to the satellite buildings via a 2 mi free automated people mover service, which runs on dual concrete tracks.
 The system uses a mix of Adtranz C-100 and CX-100 vehicles to carry passengers to departure gates.
 Unlike the similar Gatwick Airport Shuttle Transit, the Stansted transit is only accessible "airside" (i.e. only after passengers pass through security).
+As part of the airport expansion plans, it is planned to decommission the Transit System in spring 2026 to make way for an expanded terminal.
+The transit will be replaced with pedestrian bridges.

 Trains

 Stansted Airport railway station is situated in the terminal building directly below the main concourse.